River Valley Medical Assistants take the World by Storm...

 Health forms must be completed by all matriculated students and submitted to the Admissions Office prior to the first day of enrollment.
 Specific proof of immunity may be required depending on the program of study.
 Additional immunization, laboratory work and/or written documentation may be required based on individual circumstances.

+Students must obtain parking permit to park on campus.
 Students may park in designated areas.
 Please observe all posted parking restrictions.
 Violators will be fined in accordance with the following schedule:

 - First offense $5.00